aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 executes three seeding actions: a search between all atoms pairs (1 seed per pair), a recursive subdivision of the WS cell (one level), and a single seed at (0.25 0.25 0.25).
-The seed placement can be visualized using the optional SEEDOBJ keyword that writes an OBJ file (<root>_seeds.obj) containing the unit cell and all the seed positions.
+The seed placement can be visualized using the optional SEEDOBJ keyword.
+SEEDOBJ writes an OBJ file (`<root>_seeds.obj`) containing the unit cell and all the seed positions.

 The AUTO search can be restricted to a portion of the unit cell using